 Fundamental Aspects of Heroin Addiction Treatment

 - Addiction is a chronic disease that changes the way the brain works.

 - Therapies must be customized to meet the needs of each individual.

-- The treatments provided should focus on the entire person, not just the person’s addiction.
-Medical problems such as HIV/AIDS must also be addressed.
+- The treatments should focus on the entire person, not just the person’s addiction.
+The program must also address medical problems such as HIV/AIDS.

 - Addicts must have easy access to treatment.

-- People with addiction often have other mental illnesses that must also be addressed.
+- People with addiction often have other mental health disorders that programs must also address.

 - Remaining in therapy is crucial.

 - Counseling can help.

 - Treatment doesn’t need to be voluntary to be effective.

 - Monitoring drug use is essential as relapses occur.